nohjlau/QuickQuiz/README.md

 # Introduction
-This was created using a tutorial by James Q Quick using HTML, CSS, and Javascript to improve my Core Web Development skills.
-Javascript topics include using arrays, local storage, and APIs.
-CSS topics include flexbox, animation, and REM units.
-For more information, visit the github project [here](https://github.com/jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript).
+QuickQuiz is a quiz site that started out as a [tutorial](https://github.com/jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript), but I enjoyed creating it so much that I decided to add functionality that extended beyond the scope of the original project.
+Some Javascript topics include using storage and interfacing with external APIs.
+Some CSS topics include the use of flexbox, animations, and REM units.

-# Next Steps - Beyond the Tutorial
+# What's next?

 ### TODO:

 * Display Highscores on homepage.
 * Show the correct answer.